Putting Multiple WordPress Containers into Production – Proxy Container

 Make sure that a unique password is replaced in the file for the DB user.
-Because this file contains a plaintext password it needs to be stored in a place that is secure.
-When running this in swarm mode you are able to use docker-secrets for this.
-I’ll cover that another time when I explore putting containers like this into a swarm.
+Because this file contains a plain text password it needs to be stored in a place that is secure.
+The alternative would be to use

-The main difference between this file and the one I originally built is the addition of a network (it’s the same network as used in the nginx-proxy image) and 4 lines in the WordPress service.
+The main difference between this file and the one I from the previous article is the addition of a network (it’s the same network as used in the nginx-proxy image) and 4 lines in the WordPress service.
 These 4 lines are used in combination with the proxy container.

 VIRTUAL_HOST: example.com,www.example.com # VIRTUAL_PROTO: https LETSENCRYPT_HOST: example.com,www.example.com LETSENCRYPT_EMAIL: email@example.com

-The default connection method from nginx-proxy works with that – without any additional configuration, so long as the application you’re proxying runs on ports 80 or 443.
-If you had a base image that served through https only then you could instruct the nginx-proxy to connect to the backend with https by uncommenting the
+The default connection method from nginx-proxy works with the lines above and requires no additional configuration to be up and running for anything that serves content over http or https.
+If you had a base image that served through https only then tell nginx to only connect to it with https by uncommenting the

 VIRTUAL_PROTO: https line.